Easy To Use Database For:

 The user can choose the [Calendar] option in the Master Data Entry Form, and open a calendar.
 See Time Management; (Calendar & Alarm Utility link).
 Once the calendar is open, choose the year, month and day, then open a note field for that day.
 Once the note field is opened simply enter information, and save it.
 Now the user can set the date and time for that note field to open.

-In other words, the program manager can set an alarm for one individual or for a group.
-Setting the alarm causes the [Calendar] button, found on the Master Data Entry form, to blink until the alarmed note field is opened.
+In other words, the progect manager can set an alarm to go off for one individual or for a group.
+Reaching a pre-set time and date turns the alarm on which in turn causes the [Calendar] button to change it's color to red and it's name to [Alarm].
+This change stays this way until the alarmed note field is opened.

 One click opens a record along with a picture or image.